-

 A Stomping Joy

-Watching my middle school-year-old boy wrestle with his desire for independence while at the same time finding comfort in boundaries is entertaining, to say the least.
-The meltdown over cleaning up a granola bar wrapper combined with the contentment of knowing what is expected of him is a fascinating thing to watch.
-I mean really, is it that upsetting to you that you are expected to throw the empty box of Pop-Tarts into the recycling bin instead of putting it back in the pantry?
-Which by the way, is right below you?
+Watching my middle school-aged son wrestle with his desire for independence while finding comfort in boundaries is entertaining, to say the least.
+The meltdown over cleaning up a granola bar wrapper and the contentment of knowing what is expected of him is fascinating to watch.
+Is it that upsetting that you are expected to throw the empty box of Pop-Tarts into the recycling bin instead of putting it back in the pantry?
+Which, by the way, is right below you?
 Being his father, I have found the answer to those questions to be a resounding “YES!”
-Of course,…
+Of course, it isn’t enjoyable to him.
+It is a stage-appropriate resistance to both…

 Perfectly Average

-Without a doubt being a parent is one of the most rewarding and difficult vocations that there is.
-I think every parent knows this.
+Without a doubt, being a parent is one of the most rewarding and challenging vocations.
+Every parent knows this.
 This certainly isn’t anything new.
 It truly is self-giving.
-This is probably why it is so rewarding because it truly isn’t about you at the end of the day.
+This is probably why it is so rewarding: because it isn’t about you at the end of the day.
 As parents, we certainly get our daily reminders of that.
-(The once-a-month slight nods of appreciation from our kids before right back to not being able to put your dirty dishes in the dishwasher, WHAT IS THAT!!)
-I recently had a conversation with some parents about the idea of our kids being average.
-I remember the look…
+(The once-a-month slight nods of appreciation from our kids before returning to being unable to put their dirty dishes in the dishwasher, WHAT IS THAT!!)
+I recently talked with some parents about our kids being average.
+I remember the look on their faces as if I called my son a bad word or…

 The Gray

-For as long as I can remember I have always had a desire to be older.
+For as long as I can remember, I have wanted to be older.
 Maybe it comes from my tendency to avoid the present, or maybe it is a desire for what I view to be simpler times ahead.
 Either way, I often think about what my life might be like 30 to 40 years from now.
-Turning another year older over the weekend brought me physically closer to this reality, and yet, it hasn’t extinguished the desire.
-In some ways celebrating my birthday has only further ignited my desire for simplicity.
-A desire to be at peace within the gray.
-If we pay attention to our soul,…
+Turning another year older over the weekend brought me physically closer to this reality, but it hasn’t extinguished the desire.
+In some ways, celebrating my birthday has only further ignited my passion for simplicity.
+A passion to be at peace within the gray.
+If we pay attention to our souls, growing older forces us…